HOMEBLOGINQUIRYSEARCH

 The standard treatment for pancreatic cancer is known as the Whipple procedure.
 This surgery involves removing the head of the pancreas, the duodenum, a portion of the stomach, and the bile duct.
 The remaining pancreas gets reconnected to the gastrointestinal tract.

-In some cases, a less invasive surgery called a distal pancreatectomy might be performed.
+A less invasive surgery called a distal pancreatectomy might be performed in some cases.
 This surgery removes only the tail and body of the pancreas, and it is often used to treat pancreatic cancer that has spread to nearby tissues or organs.

 Sharing is caring